pirminpfammatter/website/content/event/talk-about-the-association-of-sense-of-indebtedness-with-support-given-to-parents-among-swiss-second-generation-immigrants/index.md

 ---
 title: The association of Sense of Indebtedness with Support given to parents at the OeGP Summer School
-summry: A talk by Pirmin Pfammatter
+summary: A talk by Pirmin Pfammatter
 abstract: Immigrant parents deal with more challenges and hardships bringing up their children in a host country compared to native parents.
 They work longer hours for less money and usually leave their social support network in the